KenYounge/passcode/README.md

 # Overview

-Use `passcode` to encrypt python modules on your development machine, pass the unreadable code through an open git repository, pull the code into production, automatically decrypt the modules on the other end, and run/reference the code in production.
-Do all of that automatically, with just two lines of code.
+`passcode` provides a simple way to encrypt python modules on a development machine, pass the protected code through a public repository, pull the protected code into production, automatically decrypt the protected code at runtime on the production machine, and reference the protected code from other components at runtime.
+Do all of that with just two lines of code!

 `passcode` makes it possible to include secrets (such as a login password or some proprietary code) directly in your code without others being able to read it in a push-to-deploy repository.